vuppalas2/logistic-regression-analysis/README.md

 ### How to Use

-1. Place your input CSV files (`NABCR.csv` for NABCR project, and appropriate CSV for SHHS) in accessible directories.
+1. Place your input CSV files (`NABCR.csv` for NABCR project, and 'SHHS.csv' for SHHS project) in accessible directories.
 2. Update file paths in the corresponding R scripts to correctly point to your input data and desired output folders.
 3. Install all required R packages if missing.
 4. Run the R scripts for each project.